Claustrum: Cats

-In cats, high-frequency stimulation (HFS) of the claustrum can alter motor activity, induce autonomic changes, and precipitate an “inactivation syndrome” described as “decreased awareness".
-Recordings, primarily in cats and primates, show that claustral neurons respond to sensory stimuli and during voluntary movements.
+In cats, high-frequency stimulation (HFS) of the claustrum can alter motor activity, induce autonomic changes, and precipitate an "inactivation syndrome" described as "decreased awareness".
+Recordings, primarily in cats and primates, show that claustral neurons respond to sensory stimuli and also respond during voluntary movements.
 Mapping from visual cortex to claustrum includes just a single map, which includes V1 and three other visual areas.
-Cells in the V1 are part of layer 6, which different from cells that go to the lateral geniculate nucleus; these cells use glutamate as their neurotransmitter.
-The cat claustrum has 3 defined zones: (1) the anterior dorsal zone, which connects to the motor and somatosensory cortex, (2) the posterior dorsal zone that has connections to the visual cortex and (3) a third zone that is ventral to visual one and connects to the auditory areas.
+Cells in the V1 are part of layer 6, and are different to cells that go to the lateral geniculate nucleus; these cells use glutamate as their neurotransmitter.

+The cat claustrum has 3 defined zones: (1) the anterior dorsal zone, which connects to the motor and somatosensory cortex, (2) the posterior dorsal zone that has connections to the visual cortex and (3) a third zone that is ventral to the visual one and connects to the auditory areas.

 Sensory input is segregated based on modalities and there is a high preference for peripheral sensory information.
 In the cat, input is received from various visual cortical areas and projects back to the area.
 These loops are retinotopical, meaning that regions getting visual input are responsible for the same region in the visual field as the area of the cortex that projects to the claustrum.
-The visual claustrum is a single map of contralateral visual hemifield, receiving information based on motion in the visual field's periphery and has no real selectivity.
-In terms of somatosensation, claustral neurons will receive whisker motor innervations.
-They then project back to the whisker motor and somatosensory cortex.
-This cortical-claustral-cortical circuit plays a role in whisker movements for orientation and palpation.
+The visual claustrum is a single map of the contralateral visual hemifield, receiving information based on motion in the visual field's periphery and has no real selectivity.

+In terms of somatosensation, cat claustrum receives dense inputs from primary somatosensory cortex (S1), but weaker inputs from secondary somatosensory cortex (S2).
+The inputs from S1 overlap with inputs from primary motor cortex (at least those from the forepaw representations of both).
+Rodent claustrum does not receive input from S1 or S2, and is primarily driven by motor cortex.

 Rodents

 In rats, motor whisker areas receive input from the ipsilateral claustrum but will then project to the contralateral claustrum.
 The sensory barrel cortex and primary visual cortex also receive input from the ipsilateral claustrum but send very few projection back to the claustrum.
 Studies therefore indicate distinct patterning of connectivity of claustrum with different cortical areas.
 These suggest, rather than a diffuse role, they play specialized roles in cortical processing.

 In mice, parvalbumin fibres are highly interconnected by chemical and electrical synapses.
 They are additionally also highly interconnected with claustrocortical neurons – suggesting that these inhibitory interneurons strongly modulate their activity.
 These local networks suggest to synchronize activity of claustrocortical projections to therefore influence brain rhythms and co-ordinated activity of different cortical brain regions.
 There are additional classes of inhibitory interneurons with local connections within the claustrocortical neurons.

-Recent experiments in mice monitoring claustrocortical axonal activity to changing visual stimuli suggest the claustrum signals stimulus changes.
-Interestingly although claustrocortical input to visual cortical areas were engaged, the strongest responses measured were in higher-order regions of the cortex, this included the anterior cingulate cortex which is densely innervated by claustral projection.
+Experiments in mice monitoring claustrocortical axonal activity to changing visual stimuli suggest the claustrum signals stimulus changes.
+Although claustrocortical input to visual cortical areas were engaged, the strongest responses measured were in higher-order regions of the cortex, this included the anterior cingulate cortex which is densely innervated by claustral projection.